lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   inexpensive nodes, while

-* scaling down the characteristics of each of these nodes and of the networks being built out of them, to make this scaling up economically and physically viable.
+* scaling down the characteristics of each of these nodes and of the networks being built out of them, to make this massive scaling up economically and physically viable.